-Once a decision has been made on a planning application the Town / Parish Council is notified of the decision.
-Neighbours and interested parties are also informed of the decision where comments / objections have been received, but consultees are not advised of the outcome unless they ask the Councils to do so.
-All the decisions are posted on both the Councils' websites.
+Once a decision has been made on a planning application the Town / Parish Council is notified of the decision electronically.
+Neighbours and interested parties are able to track the progress of a planning application on the Council's website and can sign-up to an e-mail alert of the decision.
+All the decisions are posted on the Councils' website.